DIRACGrid/DIRAC/docs/source/DeveloperGuide/ReleaseProcedure/index.rst

   $ vim release.notes
   $ vim __init__.py
-  $ vim setup.py
   $ vim releases.cfg  # add the created tags (all of them, releases and pre-releases)

 Merge all the PRs targeting integration that have been approved (if any), then save the files above.
 Then::

   $ git commit -a
-  $ git fetch release  # this will bring in the updated release/integration branch from the github repository
+  $ git fetch release
-  $ git rebase --no-ff release/integration  # this will rebase the current integration branch to the content of release/integration
+  $ git rebase --no-ff release/integration
-  $ git tag v7r3-pre9 -m "v7r3-pre9"  # this will create a tag, from the current branch, in the local repository
+  $ git tag v7r3-pre9
+  $ git push v7r3-pre9
-  $ git push --tags release integration
+  $ git push release integration

 2. Making basic verifications
 =============================

-There are a set of basic and integration tests that can be done on releases.
-All unit and integration tests are automatically run by GitHub Actions: https://github.com/DIRACGrid/DIRAC/actions
+All unit and integration tests are automatically run by `GitHub Actions <https://github.com/DIRACGrid/DIRAC/actions>`_

 GitHub actions also runs on all the Pull Requests, so if for all the PRs merged GitHub Actions didn't show any problem, there's a good chance (but NOT the certainty) that the created tags are also sane.

-For this reason, it is better to create a Pull Request for merging branches into upper ones.
+From version v7r2, python3 releases are automatically created (again, by GitHub Actions) when a tag is pushed, and should be found on `pypi <https://pypi.org/project/DIRAC/>`_.

 3. Deploying python2 DIRAC tarballs